Study HRM and Take Your Chef Career to the Next Level

 • Professional kitchen skills

-• Station cheffing
+• Station chef roles

 • Management of staff

-• Engagement with guests
+• Engagement with guests and customer relations

 • Money and cash handling